 Anyway… after 70 years of neglect, the castle has found some of its former glory and magic and we were delighted to visit.

-Opening hours can be found here.
+Opening hours can be found here on their website.
 The castle, unlike many attractions in The Lake District, is open all year round.
 Ticket information can be found here.

-We visited mid-November (yesterday in fact) and whilst the gardens are a little sparse in Winter, the grounds are still spectacular and if you don’t mind the cold and wind, there’s still much to see and do.
+We visited mid-November and whilst the gardens are a little sparse in winter, the grounds are still spectacular and if you don’t mind the cold and wind, there’s still much to see and do.
 Just wrap up warm and expect every weather inside ten minutes!

 There are at least twenty different areas to explore.
 If you intend to do them all, you will need to allow an absolute minimum of two hours.
 If you have children, I can guarantee they’ll want to spend AGES in the castle play area.